pigeonfresh/direction-mixins/README.md

 @include margin(0 0 0 20px);
 ```

-This will be transformed to
+This will be transformed to:

 ```
 margin: 0 0 0 20px; /* LTR direction */